MicrosoftDocs/defender-docs/defender-endpoint/android-intune.md

 4. In the **Review+Create** section, verify that all the information entered is correct and then select **Create**.

-    In a few moments, the Defender for Endpoint app would be created successfully, and a notification would show up at the top-right corner of the page.
+    In a few moments, the Defender for Endpoint app should be created successfully, and a notification should show up in the upper right corner of the screen.

     :::image type="content" source="media/86cbe56f88bb6e93e9c63303397fc24f.png" alt-text="The application status pane in the Microsoft Intune admin center portal" lightbox="media/86cbe56f88bb6e93e9c63303397fc24f.png":::